davelunt/BGSbook/_build/html/_sources/intro.md

 ## Overview of the course

 This runs as a 5-week course for final year UK Biology undergraduate students.
 Our students have already studied some microbiology, and some genetics, but have no knowledge of bioinformatics.
-The students attend wet lab for 2 full weeks, then computer lab for 2 full weeks, then in the final week a mixture of both.
+The students attend wet lab for 2 full weeks, then computer lab for 2 full weeks, then in the final week carry out their own (mostly wet lab) experiments.
 We spread these 5 weeks through 2 semesters of study to allow it to be timetabled alongside other courses.

 ### Week A: Study the bacterial strains